stijndcl/urbandictionary/readme.md

 Installing
 ----------

-- Generate an Api Key at https://rapidapi.com/community/api/urban-dictionary
+- Generate an API Key at https://rapidapi.com/community/api/urban-dictionary
-- Place the Api Key in a file of your choice
+- Place the API Key in a file of your choice
 - Run the following command: